Is Spousal Support An Option?

 - Final period spousal support, which is support a spouse can receive after the divorce is final

 - You were free from fault in the cause leading to the dissolution of the marriage

 - You can’t support yourself on your own income

 - The other party has the ability to pay alimony or spousal support

 Final period spousal support is generally less than the amount a spouse can receive as interim periodic spousal support.
-The law limits alimony or spousal support to one third of the payer's net income, and it can change if the financial circumstances of either party change.
+Family law limits alimony or spousal support to one third of the payer’s net income, and it can change if the financial circumstances of either party change.
 Alimony terminates if the party receiving it remarries or lives with another person in the manner of being married (known as open concubinage).